AthenaDeschain/E2/README.md

 ## 🚀 Key Features

--   **Persistent Backend**: All user data, posts, projects, and interactions are stored in a persistent SQLite database.
+-   **Persistent Backend**: All user data, posts, projects, and interactions are stored in a persistent MongoDB database.
 -   **Real-time Interaction**: Live updates for new posts, comments, and notifications are pushed to clients via WebSockets.
 -   **AI-Powered Writing Tools**: A full suite of tools including the Writing Workbench, Guided Writing, and Jargon Buster, all powered by the Google Gemini API.
 -   **Secure Authentication**: Robust user authentication using JWTs and hashed passwords.